amiracle/splunk_app_dome9/README.md

 	- Log into your Splunk instance and click on Settings -> Data Inputs -> HTTP Event Collector.
 Click on Create New Token.
 Name the input "Dome9 Input" then click Next.

-	- Select the correct source type "aws:evidentio", leave the Default Index as "Default."
+	- Select the correct source type "aws:dome9", leave the Default Index as "Default."
 Click Review, then Submit.
 	- Copy the Token Value and keep it ready.
 	- Finally, enable the token by clicking on "Global Settings" and enable the tokens.